zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 ### The Typical Compilation Pipeline

+**Connection to Chapter 1**: In Chapter 1, we saw progressive lowering in action when our `linalg.matmul` operation transformed through multiple passes: Linalg → SCF → CF → LLVM.
+At the time, we focused on the "what" (which passes to call).
+Now we understand the "why" (maintaining well-formed IR at each abstraction level) and the "how" (the PassManager orchestrating transformations).

 For the matrix multiplication in Chapters 1-2, here's the complete lowering sequence:

 **Phase 1: Canonicalization**